michaeldonnelly/smart-app-launch/input/pages/app-state.md

 Implementers may wonder why the SMART App State capability uses FHIR Operations instead of FHIR's built-in FHIR REST API (e.g., using CRUD operations on the `Basic` resource).
-During the design and prototype phase, implementers identified two requirements that led us to an Operations-based design:
+During the design and prototype phase, implementers identified requirements that led us to an Operations-based design:

 * Ensure that EHRs can identify App State requests via path-based HTTP request evaluation.
 This allows EHRs to route App State requests to a purpose-built underlying service.
 Such identification is not possible when the only path information is `/Basic` (e.g., for `POST /Basic`), since non-App-State CRUD operations on `Basic` would use this same path.

+* Ensure that requests can be authorized based on the access token and request content alone, without having to retrieve resources from a data store.
+For example, each request to modify app state includes the subject and code associated with the state, and these values are not allowed to change across updates for a given state object.
+  By comparing these values against the context in the supplied access token, an access control decision can be made prior to retrieving the current contents of a given state object.

 * Ensure that App State can be persisted separately from other `Basic` resources managed by the EHR.
 This stems from the fact that App State is